Cray-HPE/docs-csm/operations/node_management/Move_a_Standard_Rack_Node_SameRack_SameHSNPorts.md

         message = "deleted entry and its descendants"
         ```

-7. Update MgmtSwitchConnector in SLS with the node BMC's new xname:
+7. Update `MgmtSwitchConnector` in SLS with the node BMC's new component name (xname):

     1. Get MgmtSwitchConnector object from SLS: